-Term life insurance is a policy that lasts for a set number of years (the term) as long as the premium is paid.
-Once the term expires you are no longer covered under the policy.
-To continue the coverage you generally have two options: to shop for a new policy or convert your policy into permanent life insurance.
-Term life insurance includes a death benefit in the form of a lump sum of cash that's paid out to a beneficiary by the life insurance company when you die.
-This lump sum can be used for a variety of things, from burial expenses to mortgage and debt payments, to living expenses for your family, or whatever your beneficiary chooses.
+Term life insurance is a policy that has a level premium for a set number of years (the term) and will remain active as long as the premium is paid.
+Once the term expires, your premiums will increase annually.
+To continue the coverage, you generally have the option to pay the higher premium, shop for a new policy or convert your policy into permanent life insurance.
+As long as your policy is active, your beneficiary will receive the death benefit as a lump sum following your death.
+This lump sum can be used for various needs, from burial expenses to mortgage and debt payments and general living expenses for your family.
 The death benefit is typically tax-free.
-Term life insurance generally offers you:
+Term life insurance generally offers you the following:

 Permanent life insurance is the general term for life insurance policies that do not expire.
-Unlike term life insurance, which provides death benefit protection for a specific period of years, permanent life insurance can last the lifetime of whoever is insured, as long as premiums are paid subject to the terms of the policy.
+Unlike term life insurance, which provides death benefit protection for a specific period of years, permanent life insurance can last the insured's lifetime as long as premiums are paid, subject to the terms of the policy.
 These policies may also offer the potential to build cash value.
-The cash value for permanent life insurance policies grows generally tax-deferred which means you don’t pay taxes on any earnings as long as the policy remains active.1 Policyholders can access cash value for a variety of reasons, such as building a nest egg for retirement, boosting the death benefit, or to help supplement retirement income through a policy loan.2
+The cash value for permanent life insurance policies typically grows tax-deferred, which means you don’t pay taxes on any earnings as long as the policy remains active.1 Policyholders may access cash value 2 for a variety of reasons, including:

 If you purchased a policy in your 20s, now may be a good time for a policy review.
-When you enter your 30s you may have more financial responsibilities.
-Many people are married at this age, have a child, and perhaps own a house, so life insurance can become an important part of protecting your family and assets.
-Figuring out how much insurance you need is generally based on what your family requires.
-If you have children, it’s important to consider their future should something happen to you.
-When determining how much life insurance is needed, consider such factors as the cost of caring for your child, as well as the cost of living for your family after you’ve gone.
+Figuring out how much insurance you need is generally based on your family's financial obligations.
+If you have children, it’s also important to consider their future should something happen to you.
+As you explore your life insurance needs, consider such factors as the cost of caring for your child and the cost of living for your family after you’re gone.
 What are your monthly bills and fixed expenses?
-What do you provide for your family such as necessities like food and medical costs, but also discretionary funding and other quality of life needs.
+Did your income help with necessities like food and medical costs?
+Are there other quality-of-life needs?

 1. Neither North American Company for Life and Health Insurance nor its agents give legal or tax advice.
-Please consult with and rely on a qualified legal or tax advisor before entering into or paying additional premiums with respect to such arrangements.
+Please consult with and rely on a qualified legal or tax advisor before entering or paying additional premiums for such arrangements.

 2. Policy loans from life insurance policies generally are not subject to income tax, provided the contract is not a Modified Endowment Contract (MEC), as defined by Section 7702A of the Internal Revenue Code.
-A policy loan or withdrawal from a life insurance policy that is a MEC is taxable upon receipt to the extent cash value of the contract exceeds premium paid.
-Distributions from MECs are subject to federal income tax to the extent of the gain in the policy and taxable distributions are subject to a 10% additional tax prior to age 59½, with certain exceptions.
-Policy loans and withdrawals will reduce cash value and death benefit.
+A policy loan or withdrawal from a life insurance policy that is a MEC is taxable upon receipt to the extent that the contract's cash value exceeds the premium paid.
+Distributions from MECs are subject to federal income tax to the extent of the gain in the policy, and taxable distributions are subject to a 10% additional tax prior to age 59½, with certain exceptions.
+Policy loans and withdrawals will reduce cash value and death benefits.
 Policy loans are subject to interest charges.
 Consult with and rely on your tax advisor or attorney on your specific situation.